nanawel/phofmit/README.md

 most files are already present on both filesystems but their respective locations differ.

+It can be used together with `rsync` in order to minimize the data transfer when some of the files are already present on the target host.

+> Note: Although the main objective is to sync files _between hosts_, it
+> can also simply be used to sync files between two directories on the same
+> host.

 **Example:**

 Host 1 (_reference_) | Host 2 (_target_) | Expected action